CSF myelin basic protein

 How the test is performed

 A sample of spinal fluid is needed.
-For information on how this is done, see: Lumbar puncture
+This is done using a lumbar puncture.

 How the test will feel

 Why the test is performed

 This test is done to see if myelin is breaking down.
 Multiple sclerosis is the most common cause for this, but other causes may include: